 What’s Good About Diamondback Atroz 1?

 The Atroz 1 has a minimum combined ratio of 32-24, which means climbing steep grades will be a breeze.
-With a max gear ratio of 32111, you’re also able to get plenty of speed on flat ground, which makes this a decent choice for a city cruiser.
+With a max gear ratio, you’re also able to get plenty of speed on flat ground, which makes this a decent choice for a city cruiser.